-At Citizens Advice we’ve helped nearly 600,000 people with issues related to Universal Credit since it was introduced.
-Our clients’ evidence helps us play a key role in influencing the Government to ensure the benefit works for all those needing support.
+We’ve helped over 300,000 people with Universal Credit issues since the beginning of the pandemic.
+Our clients’ evidence helps us play a key role in influencing the Government to ensure the welfare system works for all those needing support.

-Our unparalleled insight and data has meant the Government has committed to a number of changes we had been calling for, including:
+Our unparalleled insight and data has meant that the Government has committed to a number of welfare changes that we have called for previously, including:

 - Extending the suspension of the Minimum Income Floor for six months during the pandemic